benhoyt/benhoyt.github.com/writings/jubilant.md

 juju.integrate('webapp', 'mysql')
 ```

-Positional CLI args become positional method args in Python.
-Named CLI arguments like `--config` become keyword arguments.
+Positional CLI args become positional method args in Python, while CLI flags like `--config` become keyword arguments.
 And rich options, like key-value pairs such as `cluster-name=testclust`, become proper Python types like dictionaries.

 The `deploy` method is defined as follows: